ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 RateLimit header fields may contain unexpected values by chance or on purpose.
 For example, an excessively high remaining keyword value may be:
-For example, an excessively high remaining keyword value may be:

 - used by a malicious intermediary to trigger a Denial of Service attack or consume client resources boosting its requests;
 - passed by a misconfigured server;

-or a high reset keyword value could inhibit clients to contact the server (e.g. similarly to receiving "Retry-after: 1000000"). or a high reset keyword value could inhibit clients to contact the server (e.g. similarly to receiving "Retry-after: 1000000").
+or a high reset keyword value could inhibit clients to contact the server (e.g. similarly to receiving "Retry-after: 1000000").

 To mitigate this risk, clients can set thresholds that they consider reasonable in terms of quota units, time window, concurrent requests or throughput, and define a consistent behavior when the RateLimit exceed those thresholds.
-For example this means capping the maximum number of request per second, or implementing retries when the reset keyword exceeds ten minutes. or implementing retries when the reset keyword exceeds ten minutes.
+For example this means capping the maximum number of request per second, or implementing retries when the reset keyword exceeds ten minutes.

 The considerations above are not limited to RateLimit header fields, but apply to all fields affecting how clients behave in subsequent requests (e.g. Retry-After).

 # Privacy Considerations {#privacy}